wp-plugins/music-store/readme.txt

 You can delete a sales report from the list of sales.
 This may be useful in case of a refund granted to a buyer, and allows to keep your sales statistics updated with the actual purchases.

+**Translations**

+The Music Store uses the English language by default, but includes the following language packages:

+* Spanish

+Note: The languages packages are generated dynamically.
+If detects an error in the translation, please, contact us to correct it.

 == Frequently Asked Questions ==

 = Q: Why the sales button don't show? =